deeppaz/TwitchtoYoutube/README.md

 ## Features
 -   [x] Get specific twitch channels or specific games
--   [x] Download most viewed clips on specific twitch channels or specific games
+-   [x] Download most viewed clips in 1 week on specific twitch channels or specific games
 -   [x] Filter clips by top 1 week or 24 hours
 -   [x] Try to publish youtube channel as _Shorts_
 -   [] repeat